Tuesday, September 30, 2014

 Triple Span Packhorse Bridge, Central Zagori

 With WJ3 snug in Preveza Marina, we planned a trip into the northern mountains.
-Our car, a bright red roller skate, had a little more determination than the Panda; thankfully, because the hills were fairly serious.
+Our car, a bright red roller skate, had a little more determination than a Panda; thankfully, because the hills were fairly serious.
 Katara Pass skims clouds at a mere 1694m and Metsovo, our turn off to Meteora, just 2300m.

 Off we set with only a teensy Rough Guide map to show us the way.
 It’s impossible it seems to buy road maps – in Greek let alone English - so we were off on a wing and a prayer.
 Luckily we were heading for Meteora, land of mountain top monasteries, so someone must have heard us.
 First planned stop however was Zagori country in the foothills of the Pindos Mountains.
 We took the road to Ioannina, a winding but interesting trip passing through pretty farmlands, trout ponds perched on the edge of fast flowing rivers, shadowy glades and non-descript villages – a little worse for wear.